FrancescoMonaco/LeitmotifsPresentation/slides.md

 ---
 transition: fade
+layout: two-cols
 ---

 # A Hash Approach
 The general framework

-Ideally we want to use an hash function that can tell us what are the colliding subsequences and what are the dimensions where they collide.
+- Ideally we want to use an hash function that can tell us what are the colliding subsequences and what are the dimensions where they collide.

-Then we want to compute the distances of these collisions and we want to stop when the result is good for our user.
+- Then we want to compute the distances of these collisions and we want to stop when the result is good for our user.

 ---